GCDigitalFellows/gcdigitalfellows.github.io/README.md

     bash -c "$(curl -L https://raw.githubusercontent.com/GCDigitalFellows/gcdigitalfellows.github.io/master/setup.sh)"
     ```

 3. If the script completes successfully, you're all set up and ready to start development.
+You might need to run the command multiple times if something in the script fails.
 4. To run the development server: `npm run serve`

+## Optional: Use Gulp instead of NPM for building

+Gulp runs a little more smoothly for building.
+If you want to try it, use the `gulp` branch of this repository:

+    ```shell
+    git checkout gulp
+    ```

+To build and run the development server, use the command:

+    ```shell
+    gulp
+    ```

+You can also compile assets using `gulp assets`, vendor files with `gulp assets:vendor`.

 ## Manual Setup